José Carlos de la Puente

-Dr. De la Puente works on colonial Latin America, especially indigenous political and legal cultures and state building in the Andes.
-Los curacas hechiceros de Jauja, his first book, examined the politics of witchcraft accusations among native elite families in seventeenth-century Jauja.
-Andean Cosmopolitans, his current book project, is the first in-depth study about the transatlantic journeys of native Andeans to the Habsburg royal court.
-It has won the support of the National Endowment for the Humanities (NEH 2015 Faculty Grant).
-Dr. De la Puente has also published about native accounting technologies and systems of land tenure and territorial representation.
+José Carlos de la Puente is an associate professor of history at Texas State University.
+His first book, Los curacas hechiceros de Jauja (2007), examined the politics of witchcraft accusations among native elite families in the central highlands of seventeenth-century Peru.
+Andean Cosmopolitans: Seeking Justice and Reward at the Spanish Royal Court (2018), his most recent book, is the first in-depth study about the transatlantic journeys of native Andeans to the Habsburg royal court.
+His research has won the support of the National Endowment for the Humanities, Harvard’s International Seminar on the History of the Atlantic World, and the Lilly Library at the University of Indiana, among others.
+Dr. De la Puente has also published about native accounting technologies, indigenous chroniclers and litigants, the colonial Inka nobility, and indigenous systems of land tenure and territorial representation.

 HIST 2311 World History to 1500